The Millionaire Mindset to Achieve Financial Independence

 FREE FINANCIAL REPORT: The Way to Wealth

-Wealth people spend much more time thinking about their finances than people who remain poor.
+Wealthy people spend much more time thinking about their finances than people who remain poor.
 The average adult spends 2-3 hours each month studying and thinking about their money, usually at bill paying time.
-The average self-made millionaire, by contrast, spends 20-30 hours per month thinking, studying and planning his finances.
+The average self-made millionaire, by contrast, spends 20-30 hours per month thinking, studying, and planning his finances.
 This millionaire mindset, the very act of focusing on your money, will dramatically improve the decisions you make with regard to it.
-Wealthy people who invest more time planning their finances invariably make better decisions, get better results, and achieve financial independence.
+Wealthy people who invest more time in planning their finances invariably make better decisions, get better results, and achieve financial independence.

 Develop the Habits of Wealthy People

 If you want to learn how to become a millionaire, you should develop the habits of other wealthy people.
 With regard to your growing bank account and goal of achieving financial independence, millionaires develop a series of other financial habits to assure that they don’t lose money and that their money grows steadily over time.
 During the cultivation of a millionaire mindset, one of the best financial habits you can develop is the habit of getting good financial advice before you do anything with your growing account.
 Ask around and find a financial advisor who has already achieved financial independence by investing his or her personal money in the areas that he or she recommends to you.
 Your ability to choose excellent financial advisors can be the critical factor in making good investment decisions.

 Develop the habit of investigating before you invest in anything.
 The rule is, “Spend as much time investigating the investment as you spend earning the money that you are thinking of investing.”